SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/02-Data-Transfer-Objects.md

 # Concept

-After learning how to write queries and get our data from the database, now it's time to learn how to project this data, to receive only the information that we need.
+We previously discovered how to write queries and get our data from the database.

+Now we will see how we can project that data to receive only the information we need.

-In our Spring-Data-Intro lesson, we learned what is **Spring-Service** and what's the purpose of **Services** in general.
+In our Spring Data introductory lesson, we learned what a **Spring service** is and the purpose of **Services** in general.

-It's time to re-visit this module and learn how **the services** communicate with the rest of the app.
+It is time to revisit this module and learn how **services** communicate with the rest of the application.

-Let's first remind ourselves what is a **service**.

-Services are an architecture object, which is meant to keep our business logic, providing an interface to the rest of the app, through which it can access the logic.
+As you may know, services are architecture objects that store our business logic.

+They provide an interface to the rest of the application for accessing the logic.

-Services' benefits are that we can re-use our logic wherever we need it in, as well as dividing it and providing an extra layer of abstraction.
+This approach allows us to reapply our logic in separate parts of our project, providing an extra layer of abstraction.

-They are widely used through different projects and every even slightly bigger project should be using services.

-An example where services get handy is for instance if we have a web app in production and we want to release a mobile app as well, the mobile app can access and re-use the same functionality as our web app project.
+For instance, if we have a web application in production and we want to release a mobile app, the new project can access and reuse the same functionality as our web platform.

-The services that we had learned through our study program are data-services, which communicate with the database either directly or through repositories.
+We mainly studied data services, which communicate with the database either directly or through repositories.

-### How services communicate?
+## How Services Communicate

-**Data Transfer Object** also known as DTOs are container classes that carry data between processes.
+**Data Transfer Objects**, also known as DTOs, are container classes that transmit data between processes.

 Services use DTOs to communicate with the rest of the app.

-In their core, they are simple POJO - "**Plain Old Java Objects**" with no logic at all but only expose properties, not methods.
+At their core, they are POJOs ( "**Plain Old Java Objects**") without logic, as they only expose properties and not methods.

+**DTOs are a way of transmitting aggregated data from entities.**

-An example of usage of DTO is when a service method that communicates with the database is called, it would return as an answer (**the return type**) in the form of DTO.
+For example, when we invoke a service method that communicates with the database, its return type will be a DTO.

-In our case and for the rest of the lecture when we refer to a DTO we should understand, the return type of our **Services.**

-Let's concatenate everything in a single sentence.

-**DTOs are a way of transmitting aggregated data from entities**

 [/slide]